Robert McAllister (politician)

 Robert McAllister (January 9, 1876 – October 10, 1963) was a businessman and politician in New Brunswick, Canada.
 He represented St. John County in the Legislative Assembly of New Brunswick as a Conservative member from 1931 to 1960.

+Early life

 He was the son of James McAllister and Jessie Main, both of Scottish origin.

+Career

+He was first elected to the provincial assembly in a 1931 by-election held after John M. Baxter was appointed a judge.

+Personal life

 In 1902, McAllister married a Miss Humphrey.
 He was a dyer and cleaner.
 McAllister served as county warden.
 He was a member of the Knights of Pythias.

-He was first elected to the provincial assembly in a 1931 by-election held after John M. Baxter was appointed a judge.
+Death

 He died in 1963 of arteriosclerosis.